PostHog/posthog.com/contents/product-engineers/llm-product-metrics.md

 ### Average number of tokens per request

-**What is it?** The sum of input and output tokens consumed in each request.
-Also known as request size.
+**What is it?** The sum of input and output tokens consumed in each request, also known as request size.

 **Why it's useful:** Essential for optimizing performance and cost.
 Larger requests lead to higher costs and longer processing times, while smaller requests may lead to more frequent requests.